-- We have temporarily adjusted service hours at our locations.
+- We have temporarily adjusted service hours at all locations.

 - Our Santa Cruz River Farmers' Market on Thursdays is switching to a drive-through model.
 Read more

 - In accordance with CDC recommendations, we have canceled all events and gatherings.

 - We are taking extra measures to keep our staff, volunteers, and community healthy.
 We have encouraged many staff to work from home, canceled all out-of-state staff travel, and provided extra sanitation and hand-washing stations where possible.
-Work stations and volunteer areas have been altered to reduce person-to-person contact.
+Work stations have been altered to reduce person-to-person contact.

 How can I help?

 - Please stay home if you’re sick.
 We all need to help protect members of our community who are most vulnerable to illness.

 - We are currently unable to accept food donations.
 The best way to help is to make a gift online, or donate food at one of our community partner locations.